 The Bottom Line

-If you want the smallest camera you can buy while still maintaining top-notch image quality, I can’t really think of any other camera that performs as well as this one.
-There are other cameras about this size and maybe a little smaller that can fit in the pocket.
-Sony makes a few, as does Panasonic, but neither of them will compete when it comes to that Fujifilm APS-C X-Trans image quality.
+If you want the smallest camera you can buy while maintaining top-notch image quality; I can’t think of any other camera that performs as well as this one.
+There are other cameras about this size, maybe a little smaller, that can fit in the pocket.
+Sony makes a few, as does Panasonic, but neither will compete regarding Fujifilm APS-C X-Trans image quality.
 Nothing this small can compare.

-This makes the Fujifilm X70 one of the best-fixed lens travel adventure cameras out there.
-Plus its just so much fun to shoot with (as long as you have hobbit hands).
+This makes the Fujifilm X70 one of the best-fixed lens travel adventure cameras.
+Plus, it’s so much fun to shoot with (as long as you have hobbit hands).

 I also really like the colors of the JPEG files.
 It’s one of the main reasons I shoot primarily with Fujifilm now.
-You have the flexibility of shooting with RAW if you need it, but you also still get amazing results for more casual shooting with the JPEG files.
+You can shoot with RAW if you need it, but you also still get amazing results for more casual shooting with JPEG files.

 Fujifilm X70 Review – Conclusions

-Although I don’t love this camera because of the ergonomics, it’s still a lot of fun and I was quite sad to have to send it back to its home.
-It’s not as classy as the X100T, but it’s something altogether different.
-It’s smaller, lighter, designed more for the adventurer than the street photographer.
-It’s the X100T’s little sister, the one that’s always outside, exploring and looking for her next adventure with no intentions of ever growing up.
-I just wish they would make one with a flush screen that doesn’t get in the way of the buttons.
+Although I don’t love this camera because of the ergonomics, it’s still a lot of fun, and I was quite sad to have to send it back to its home.
+It’s not as classy as the X100T, but it’s different.
+It’s smaller, lighter, and designed more for adventurers than street photographers.
+The X100T’s little sister is always outside, exploring and looking for her next adventure, with no intentions of ever growing up.
+I wish they would make one with a flush screen that doesn’t get in the way of the buttons.

 Fujifilm X70 Photos & Size Comparisons